gigascience/gigadb-website/INSTALL.md

 If you are developing GigaDB for GigaScience, you might be informed to write new code for a particular [branch](https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is) in the code repository.
-If you are asked to use the `develop` branch then you need to checkout this branch from Github:
+For example, if you are asked to use the `develop` branch then you need to checkout this branch from Github:

 ```bash
 $ git fetch